The Jim Shaffer Group

 Most organizations are underpowered!
 They aren’t getting the most from their people.
 The results show it.
 We prove every day it doesn’t have to be that way.
 We help leaders:

-Connect people and teams to goals and strategy
+- Connect their people and teams to their business strategy

-Improve business results that people can control—safety, quality, delivery and costs
+- Improve results that their people can control—quality, service, sales, safety, productivity, speed and costs

-Integrate the cultural and technical aspects of organizational change–including lean six sigma–to sustain improvements
+- Integrate the cultural and technical aspects of change–including lean six sigma–to sustain the improvements we make

-Align goals, strategy, processes, people and culture to drive results
+- Align their goals, strategy, processes, people and culture to drive results

-Reduced a manufacturer’s OSHA recordables by 82 percent
+- Reduced accidents at a manufacturer by 82 percent

-Increased a global shipper’s revenues by 23 percent while generating a 1,660 percent return on investment
+- Increased a global shipper’s revenues by 23 percent while generating a 1,660 percent ROI

-Reduced damage by 65 percent at a large distribution center
+- Reduced damage by 65 percent and increased productivity by 16 percent at a large distribution center